 Senior Citizens.
 Every matriculated student who is a Delaware resident, 60 years of age or older, may take credit courses on a space-available basis without paying tuition.
+Such students must cover the cost of books, laboratory supplies, and shop fees.
 For further information, contact the Admissions Office at (302) 831-8123.